delta-io/delta-sharing/PROTOCOL.md

 client will NOT throw an error.
 Ideally, the caller of the client's method should handle such responses to be compatible with legacy servers.
-- If the client doesn't specify any header, or requests `parquet` format and the response is in `delta` format, the delta sharing client should throw an error.
+- If the client doesn't specify any header, or requests `parquet` format and the response is in `delta` format, the delta sharing client must throw an error.

 ### responseFormat
 Indicates the format to expect in the [API Response Format in Parquet](#api-response-format-in-parquet), two values are supported.